-City of Newcastle ran a survey in December 2017 to gain community feedback about issues related to the public domain and priorities for improvements.
+We ran a survey in December 2017 to gain community feedback about issues in the area and priorities for improvements.
 You told us your top three priorities for Joslin Street Kotara were:

 - Pedestrian safety, access and connectivity.

 - Traffic safety.

 The elected Council approved the Joslin Street Kotara Local Centre Public Domain and Traffic Plan (PDF 360kB) on 22 October 2019.
-The focus of the PDP is to improve safety and connectivity for all by integrating the movements of pedestrians, cyclists, buses and cars.
+The focus of the plan was to improve safety and connectivity for all by integrating the movements of pedestrians, cyclists, buses and cars.

-As part of the renewal we extended and upgraded the green triangle public open space on the corner of Joslin Street and Rae Crescent through the removal of the existing slip road.
-We consulted with the local community throughout April 2020 and sought comment on two options for the space.
-We received over 180 survey responses with over 60% in support of our “Playful sandstone stack” option, which included stepping logs through mass planting for children to play on, daybeds, and stacked sandstone blocks which will serve as sitting areas and a play element.
-The space also includes picnic tables for gatherings and a bubbler with a dog drinking bowl.
+As part of the renewal we extended and upgraded the green triangle public open space on the corner of Joslin Street and Rae Crescent by removing the existing slip road.
+We consulted with the community in April 2020 and asked for comments on two options for the space.
+We received over 180 survey responses, with over 60% in support of our “playful sandstone stack” option which included stepping logs for children to play on, daybeds, and stacked sandstone blocks for sitting and playing.
+The space also includes picnic tables and a bubbler with a dog drinking bowl.

 View the final design (PDF).